Write changelogs for humans.

 Subsequent Markdown content must be zero or more releases, also referred to as changelog entries.
 Releases must be sorted latest-first according to Semantic Versioning rules, even if a release with a smaller version was published at a later time.
 This means that the semantically latest (and hence most important and frequently sought) release is at the top of the changelog.
 There must be an entry for every new stable release.

-The version should match a git tag (with optional "v" prefix) unless it's a new version, of which the changelog entry should be committed before creating a git tag.
+is a semver-valid version (without "v" prefix) matching a git tag (with optional "v" prefix).
+If the version is new then the changelog entry should be committed before creating the git tag.
+The DATE

 The version should link to further information.
-Use Markdown link references to keep the unrendered Markdown form of the changelog readable.
 If the project is hosted on GitHub, link the version to a GitHub release that should contain the same content as the changelog entry, alongside useful GitHub features like assets and the compare view.
+Preferably use reference-style links to keep the unrendered Markdown form of the changelog readable.

 ## [1.0.1] - 2019-08-24